 Please use “CD” followed by your surname as the code/reference and email us through the website to say you have done so,

 together with the name and full postal address to which they should be sent.
 Thank you.

 A/c no: 01203754

 There are still a limited number of the ‘Regina Coeli’ CD available for the same prices.
 Please be clear in your email or letter if you would like any of these.

 The Choir at St Magnus (left to right)

-Lottie Bagnall (Musical Director/soprano), Madeline Smith (mezzo), John Eady (organist/accompanist), Bradley Smith (tenor), George Dye (bass)
+Lottie Bagnall (Musical Director/soprano), Madeline Smith (mezzo-soprano), John Eady (organist/accompanist), William Johnston Davies (tenor, not yet pictured)), George Dye (bass)